belisario-afk/luma/README.md

   - `npx serve -p 5173 .`
   - Open http://localhost:5173/luma/

-3) Log in with Spotify (on production)
+3) Log in with Spotify (production)
 - Visit https://belisario-afk.github.io/luma/
 - Click "Login with Spotify"
-- Approve permissions (streaming, user-read-email, user-read-private)
+- Approve permissions: streaming, user-read-email, user-read-private, user-read-playback-state, user-modify-playback-state
-- If you don’t have Premium or a track has no preview, use Microphone mode.
+- Premium is required for SDK full-track playback.
+If not available, use Preview or Microphone modes.

 4) Use the app
-- Pick a preset from the Scene Selector
+- Select a Scene (preset)
+- Choose a Source:
+  - Preview (30s): plays track previews and uses live FFT for visuals
+  - Spotify (Full): plays full tracks via the Spotify SDK; visuals use Audio Analysis synchronized to player position
+  - Microphone: uses your mic input and live FFT
-- Search for a track (uses 30s preview URLs when available) and press Play
+- Search for a track and click it to play in the chosen source mode.
-- Or enable the Microphone and play music around your mic
-- UI fades away after a few seconds of inactivity; move the mouse/tap to show it again
+- Use Play/Pause controls.
+UI fades after inactivity; move the mouse/tap to show it.

 5) Deploy to GitHub Pages
 - Create the repo `luma` under your GitHub account